 Limitation statutes are essential and prevent people from bringing claims for years, or years after the fact.
 If you delay filing a claim until after the statute of limitations expires, then your claim will be denied in court, no regardless of how good the case you have.
 Good news is that the statute does not require you submit your claim within the specified date.

-Reach out to us Miami Personal Injury Law Firm.
+Reach out to the Clermont Personal Injury Law Firm.

 If you’ve suffered injuries because of someone else’s negligent or reckless behavior, our team at Florida Lawyers 360 is here to help.
 We strive to provide outstanding outcomes, personal attention and uncompromising integrity.
 We are accessible 24/7.
-Get in touch with us to arrange a no-cost case review!
+Get in touch with us to arrange a no-cost case review at (786) 249-7999!